ibm-cloud-docs/openwhisk/pkg_tone_analyzer.md

 ### Installing from the {{site.data.keyword.openwhisk_short}} console
 {: #toneanalyzer_ui}

-Install the {{site.data.keyword.personalityinsightsshort}} package from the console.
+Install the {{site.data.keyword.toneanalyzershort}} package from the console.
 {: shortdesc}

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ](https://cloud.ibm.com/openwhisk/create){: external}.